LukeShead/ZSL-The-Climate-Menace/README.md

 ##### Luke Bruni start to build the graphics for the menu,
 ##### Research types of pledges to use for system,

 These were some of the objectives for the project, these were like the user stories however a lot more specific to a task.
-These with the user stories helped us focus on the project better and allowed us to work more effieciently.
+These with the user stories helped us focus on the project better and allowed us to work more effieciently when delivering out training event within ZSL.

 ### Communication methods for training event